indralukmana/school-of-solana-s7-program/PROJECT_DESCRIPTION.md

 - **Withdraw**
   - Fails if the vault is still in a `Locked` state (plan not submitted).
   - Fails if a non-owner tries to withdraw funds.
+- **Close Vault**
+  - Fails if a non-owner tries to close the vault.
+  - Fails if the provided plan account does not belong to the vault account.

 ### Running Tests